 committed to helping you on your journey to recovery

-If you have experienced a medical condition or injury that requires intensive inpatient rehabilitation
+If you have experienced a medical condition or injury that requires acute inpatient rehabilitation

 or therapeutic outpatient rehabilitation

-, Catholic Medical Center helps you get back on your feet and regain your independence.
+, Catholic Medical Center can help you get back on your feet and regain your independence.